PeridexisErrant/DF-Walkthrough/chapters/chap04-crafts-farming.rst

 Next time traders turn up, just remember to check out the tutorial on :ref:`tutorial-trading` for a guide to the process.

-First up, we need to move our booze production down stairs.
-I want to set up a trade depot upstairs and I’ve decided I don’t want to leave the depot outside, and I don’t want to dig out any more of our limited top-floor space just now.
+First up, we need to move our booze production downstairs.
+I don’t want to dig out any more of our top-floor space just now, and rock walls can be smoothed and engraved later - which keeps dwarves happy.
 Of course, we have many options for how we expand the fortress, but we’ll go for simple right now, so lets get shifting stuff.